Oghma-Infinium/Twisted-Skyrim/FAQ.md

 > A: `Skyrim Souls RE Updated`, you can tweak its settings in `C:\Twisted Skyrim\mods\Skyrim Souls RE - Updated\SKSE\Plugins\SkyrimSoulsRE.ini`.
 From here you can modify which menus stay paused or unpaused.

 ### Q: When do dragons start spawning?
 > A: By default, dragons are set to begin spawning once the player reaches level 10.
-Dragons will spawn at word walls before you encounter them in the wild.
+Dragons do however have set spawns in certain parts of the map, along with dragon burials.
+Venture carefully.

 ### Q: I can't find Altano in the Windpeak Inn. / How do I start VIGILANT?
 > A: VIGILANT requires the player be level 25, completion of House of Horrors, and completion of Kindred Judgement (the final quest of Dawnguard DLC).